verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

   {{< /clipboard >}}

 #### Configure custom IngressClasses
 IngressClasses are used to fix the race condition in updating the status fields when multiple ingress controllers are deployed.
-Please refer to [Multiple Ingress controllers](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/) for more details.
+For more information, see [Multiple Ingress controllers](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/).

-For example, apply the following overrides to create IngressClass resource
+For example, apply the following overrides to create an IngressClass resource.

 {{< clipboard >}}
 <div class="highlight">